This page courtesy of our partners Massive Learning

-Game Design doesn’t have to be, but generally is, digitally-based.
+Game Design doesn’t have to be, but often is, digitally-based.
 Video games are a huge form of entertainment for students and engaging with it, rather than avoiding it, can help form both better understanding and better habits regarding it.
 Ignorance and evasion of the subject just tells students you don’t understand, and makes it far less likely they’ll listen to anything you have to say about it.
-Engaging with video games can put them in context, can open up dialogues about their use or misuse, and allow for conversations to guide understanding and behaviour towards not only healthy, but positive and creative opportunities.
+Engaging with video games can put them in context.
+It can open up dialogues about their use or misuse, and allow for conversations to guide understanding and behaviour towards not only healthy, but positive and creative opportunities.

-First step is understanding that game design and game development are not the same thing as game playing.
+The first step is understanding that game design and game development are not the same thing as game playing.
 Much like film making isn’t the same as movie watching.
 They are engaging creative pursuits with high levels of both artistic and technical skills.
 Learning to make games teaches virtually any and every digital skill there is from basic operating system logic to software interface norms to data handling, programming, user experience design, documentation, and more.
 By designing systems they don’t simply interact with them, they have to understand their methods, capabilities and importantly their consequences.
 Design creates a more informed, aware and empowered individuals.

 Collaboration & Communication

 Games are a great project for building communication and collaboration.
-Like any creative media they are a natural platform for self-expression, but because of the dynamic potential of a medium with sound, visual, narrative and interactivity, its often much easier to work in a team to explore or cover all the potential of the medium.
+Like any creative media they are a natural platform for self-expression.
+But because of the dynamic potential of a medium with sound, visual, narrative and interactivity, its often much easier to work in a team to explore or cover all the potential of the medium.
 Game projects will also generally elicit excitement and joy in your students that will lead to sharing and collaboration.

-Game development can make a number of great different styles of lessons.
+Game development can make a number of different styles of lessons.
 From long term group projects emulating the studio process, to simple drop-in lunch or after-school programs to highlight certain aspects or tools.
 Importantly game development has both technical and creative aspects and can be a platform for any subject or concept you want to teach.
 Obviously mathematics is easy to incorporate, but science, health and social studies subjects can be modeled through gamedev mechanics, as well as be represented through theme and narrative.

 STEM & STEAM